microsoft/vscode-wiki/Virtual-Workspaces.md

 ## Verify that the code is ready for virtual resources

 The API support for virtual file system has been around for quite a while already.
 You can check out the [file system provider API](https://github.com/microsoft/vscode/blob/dc8bd9cd7e5231745549ac6218266c63271f48cd/src/vs/vscode.d.ts#L7038), if you are interested.
-A file system provider registered a new URI scheme and URIs with that scheme can then be used to represent resources.
+A file system provider is registered for a new URI scheme (e.g. `vscode-vfs`) and resources on that file system will be represented by URIs using that schema (`vscode-vfs://github/microsoft/vscode`)

-Resource URIs are used all over in the VS Code API
+Check how your extension deals with URIs it gets from the VSCode APIs:

-- An extension must never assume that the URI scheme is 'file'. `URI.fsPath` must only be used when the URI scheme is file.
+- Never assume that the URI scheme is 'file'. `URI.fsPath` can only be used when the URI scheme is file.
 - Look out for usages of the `fs` node module for file system operations.
-If possible, use the `vscode.workspace.fs` API, which delegate to the custom file system provider.
+If possible, use the `vscode.workspace.fs` API, which delegates to the responsible file system provider.
-- Check for third party components that depend on a fs access (e.g. a language server or a node module)
+- Check for third party components that depend on a `fs` access (e.g. a language server or a node module)
-- If you run executables and tasks from commands, check whether these commands make sense in a virtual workspace window or whether they should better be disabled.
+- If you run executables and tasks from commands, check whether these commands make sense in a virtual workspace window or whether they should be disabled.

-## Adopt your extension for virtualWorkspaces
+## Adopt your extension to work with virtual workspaces

-We have introduced a new property for `package.json` to declare whether an extension supports virtualWorkspaces:
+We have introduced a new `capabilities` property in`package.json`.

-The `virtualWorkspaces` capability property in `package.json` signals whether the extension works with virtual workspace, or not.
-The example below declares that an extension does not support virtualWorkspaces and should not be activated by VS Code in this setup.
+The `virtualWorkspaces` capability property signals whether the extension works with virtual workspace, or not.
+The example below declares that an extension does not support virtual workspaces and should not be activated by VS Code in this setup.
 ```json
 {
   "capabilities": {